Leon-Lam919/simple-springboot/notes.md

 # 2/17
 - fixed docker not updating and fixed login html page
 - created a userServices interface that will need to be implemneted with another file

+# 2/18
+- worked on UserServicesImpl (still WIP)
+- need to fix routing when running locally.